SimeonChan/aswath/README.md

 For reading DVI files, I recommend using Yap on Windows 7

-Ocatve seems particularly useful for matrix manipulation, as in the tesla case
+Octave seems particularly useful for matrix manipulation, as in the tesla case

+The general rule seems to be:
+- Maxima (a Mathematica clone) for symbolic mathematics
+- Octave (a Matlab clone) for numerical computing

 Created 03-May-2014